Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Introduction

 where \(E_{\mathrm{slab}+\mathrm{i}}\) is the total energy of the relaxed adsorbate--slab system, \(E_{\mathrm{slab}}\) is the energy of the clean slab, and \(E_{\mathrm{gas}}\) is the gas-phase adsorbate reference energy.
 Negative \(\Delta E_{\mathrm{ads}}\) values indicate stronger binding, while positive values indicate weaker adsorption.
 Because adsorption energies of key intermediates correlate with rate-determining steps, they are widely adopted as activity and selectivity descriptors.

-Finding the global minimum energy across all configurations demands orchestrating multiple calculations over surface terminations, spin states and numerical settings.\cite{ock2026adsorb, lan2023adsorbml, chen2025multi} High-throughput computational catalysis has focused on automating these evaluations across material families, but even with automation DFT relaxations remain slow (approximately 48 hours each), and the combinatorics of facets, sites and adsorbates multiplies this cost.
-This has motivated machine learning (ML) surrogate models that approximate DFT at a fraction of the computational expense.\cite{klawohn2023gaussian, kyvala2023optimizing, srinivasan2024electronic, li2022deep, thant2025kernel, pun2019physically, cao2024machine} Among the various ML approaches, atomistic models that operate directly on atomic geometries are especially attractive.
-Graph Neural Networks (GNNs), which represent atoms as nodes and bonds as edges to capture local chemical environments, are particularly effective for predicting energies and forces of atomic systems.\cite{deng2023chgnet, liao2023equiformerv2, batzner20223, batatia2022mace, choudhary2021atomistic, chen2019graph, wood2025family} Building on progress in GNNs, Universal machine-learned interatomic potentials (U-MLIPs) have been made possible by large databases consisting of DFT calculations and ab-initio molecular dynamics simulations (AIMD).\cite{kabyldamolecular, maheshwari2025beyond, han2025distmlip}

-The AdsorbML framework by Lan et al.\ formalizes ML-accelerated adsorption evaluation by providing tools for slab construction, adsorbate placement, relaxation and energy computation.
-ML potentials relax catalyst-adsorbate systems from initial configurations.
-The FAIRchem initiative from Meta\cite{FAIRChem} extends this ecosystem with the UMA family of universal ML interatomic potentials\cite{wood2025family}, which provide transferable energy and force predictions across diverse chemistries.
-In this work, we employ the UMA small model (uma-s-1p1) as the primary surrogate within the AdsorbML workflow.
-First-principles validation is not eliminated but moved downstream to confirm ML-shortlisted candidates with higher-fidelity DFT calculations and experiments.
+Finding the adsorption energy \(\Delta E_{\mathrm{ads}}\), which is the global minimum energy across all configurations, demands performing numerous calculations over numerous surface terminations, spin states, and numerical settings.\cite{ock2026adsorb, lan2023adsorbml, chen2025multi} These costs have motivated machine learning (ML) surrogate models that approximate DFT at much lower computational expense while maintaining high accuracy.\cite{klawohn2023gaussian, kyvala2023optimizing, srinivasan2024electronic, li2022deep, thant2025kernel, pun2019physically, cao2024machine} Graph neural networks (GNNs), which encode atoms and bonds as graph nodes and edges, are especially effective for predicting atomic energies and forces\cite{deng2023chgnet, liao2023equiformerv2, batzner20223, batatia2022mace, choudhary2021atomistic, chen2019graph, wood2025family} and underpin machine-learned interatomic potentials (MLIPs) trained on large datasets of DFT calculations and ab initio molecular dynamics simulations.\cite{kabyldamolecular, maheshwari2025beyond, han2025distmlip} AdsorbML formalizes ML-accelerated adsorption evaluation through slab construction, adsorbate placement, GNN relaxation, and energy computation, achieving 87.36\% agreement with full DFT calculations and a 2000-fold speedup.
+Meta's FAIRchem initiative\cite{FAIRChem} extends this ecosystem with the UMA family of MLIPs\cite{wood2025family}, which provide transferable energy and force predictions across diverse chemistries.